 About Egypt Travel

-Cairo: Africa’s most populous city, Cairo was founded in 969 A.D.
+Cairo: Africa’s most populous city, Cairo was founded in 969 CE.
 The timeless and energetic city occupies the banks and islands of the Nile River in northern Egypt.
-The oldest section of the city is east of the river, and has grown haphazardly over the centuries, creating small, crowded lanes, curio shops, many old mosques and tenements.
-Using Paris as a model, western Cairo was built in the mid-19th century, with wide boulevards, public gardens, and grand open spaces.
-In the desert west of Giza, the ancient necropolis of Memphis encompasses three of the most remarkable structures man has ever build… the pyramids of Giza.
-The wealth of pharaohs is part of the vast collection at the renowned Egyptian Museum, which also includes a fascinating collection of mummies.
-Khan el Khalili bazaar is a shopping adventure extraordinaire.
-Sakkara Step Pyramid of Zoser is the oldest known pyramid in the world.
-In the company of a professional guide, travelers explore the many facets of Cairo.
+The oldest section of the city has grown haphazardly over the centuries, creating small, crowded lanes, curio shops, old mosques and tenements.
+Using Paris as a model, western Cairo was built in the mid-19th century, with boulevards, public gardens and grand, open spaces.
+In the desert west of Giza, the ancient necropolis of Memphis encompasses the three great pyramids.
+The pyramid of Djoser, the Sakkara Step Pyramid, is the world’s oldest known pyramid.
+The wealth of ancient rulers is housed in the renowned Egyptian Museum, including its fascinating collection of mummies.
+Khan el Khalili bazaar is a shopping adventure.

 Luxor: Luxor, ancient Thebes, was the seat of the Middle Kingdom and the site of the pharaohs’ glorious temples and tombs.
-Its importance began in the early 11th Dynasty as it became a prosperous city known for its high social status and luxury.
-It was also a center for art, and religious and political supremacy.
-Ruins of the temple complexes at Karnak and Luxor are across the Nile River from the monuments, temples and tombs of the West Bank Necropolis, which includes the Valley of the Kings and Valley of the Queens.
-Luxor and Karnak Temples are two of Luxor’s crowning architectural achievements.
-Karnak Temple is the site of the massive Hypostyle Hall with its 134 columns.
-On the West Bank, the Colossi of Memnon, Queen Hatshepsut’s Temple and the Valleys of Kings and Queens sport richly decorated edifices once hidden beneath desert sands.
+It became a prosperous city known for its high social status and luxury.
+The ruins of the temples at Karnak and Luxor sit across the Nile River from the richly decorated temples and tombs of the West Bank Necropolis of the Valley of the Kings and Valley of the Queens.

-Sharm El Sheik: Sharm el Sheikh is a city on the southern tip of the Sinai Peninsula.
-It sits on the coastal strip between the Red Sea and Mount Sinai.
+Sharm El Sheik: Sharm el Sheikh sits on the southern tip of the Sinai Peninsula on the coastal strip between the Red Sea and Mount Sinai.
 This is another stand-out resort area that features diving, snorkeling and other water sports.
-The coral reefs here are home to tropical fish such as Napoleon fish, reef shark, manta ray and green turtle.
-Ras Mohamed, once an important city for travelers heading for Mecca, became a national park in the 1980s to protect the region’s marine and desert life.
-Foxes and gazelles were reintroduced.
-This is also the northern site in the Northern Hemisphere where mangroves flourish.
-A number of international hotels and noted restaurants are clustered around the center of Sharm, known as Naama Bay, with golf courses and other leisure facilities further up the coast.
+Ras Mohamed, once an important city for travelers heading for Mecca, became a national park in the 1980s to protect the region’s marine and desert life, and fox and gazelle were reintroduced.
+Hotels and restaurants are clustered around the center of Sharm, known as Naama Bay, with golf courses and other leisure facilities further up the coast.

 Suggested Egypt Tour Itinerary

-Day 4: Cairo / Luxor / Nile River Cruise
+Day 4: Cairo / Abu Simbel / Aswan

 Day 9: Cairo / Depart